lukso-network/website-support-center/docs/extension/introduction.md

 ## Will the extension affect other wallets in the browser?

 The extension injects into the blockchain provider, which may occasionally result in the _Universal Profile Extension_ appearing instead of other wallets.
 If this is not wanted, users can manually disable the extension within the [extension settings](https://support.google.com/chrome_webstore/answer/2664769?hl=en) of the browser.
 However, the extension **does not affect or modify the functionality of other wallets**.

+## Is the password stored locally on my PC?
+How does the verification process look like if the password is correct or not?

+Your password is not stored anywhere, including locally on your PC.
+When you type in your password it is temporarily stored in memory in your PC.
+When the app goes to sleep, it is deleted from memory.

+The password that you type is used to encrypt all your private keys and store the encrypted private keys in your local storage.
+The keys can only be unencrypted when you enter your password again.

+When you enter your password correctly, it serves as the means to decrypt your private keys, granting you access to your profile.
+Conversely, if an incorrect password is entered, the decryption process will fail, indicating to the Universal Profile Browser Extension that the password provided is incorrect.